cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 | | |
 --- | ---
 `QpY` | Frame-level Luma QP
+`InitialCpbRemovalDelay`| See initial_cpb_removal_delay in codec standard.
+Ignored  if no HRD control: mfxExtCodingOption:: VuiNalHrdParameters = MFX_CODINGOPTION_OFF.
+Calculated by encoder if initial_cpb_removal_delay==0 && initial_cpb_removal_offset == 0 && HRD control is switched on.
+`InitialCpbRemovalOffset`| See initial_cpb_removal_offset in codec standard.
+Ignored  if no HRD control: mfxExtCodingOption:: VuiNalHrdParameters = MFX_CODINGOPTION_OFF.
+Calculated by encoder if initial_cpb_removal_delay==0 && initial_cpb_removal_offset == 0 && HRD control is switched on.
+`MaxFrameSize` | Max frame size in bytes.
+This is option for  repack feature.
+Driver calls PAK until current frame size is less or equal maxFrameSize or number of repacking for this frame  is equal to maxNumRePak.Repack is available if driver support, MaxFrameSize !=0, MaxNumRePak != 0.
+Ignored if maxNumRePak == 0.
+`MaxNumRePak` | Number of possible repacks in driver if current frame size > maxFrameSize.
+Ignored if maxFrameSize==0.
+See  maxFrameSize description.
+Possible values are [0,8];
+`DeltaQP` | This is option for  repack feature.
+Ignored  if maxNumRePak == 0 or maxNumRePak==0.
+If current frame size > maxFrameSize and or number of repacking (nRepack) for this frame  <= maxNumRePak , PAK is called with QP = mfxBRCFrameCtrl::QpY+  ∑DeltaQP[i], where i = [0,nRepack].
+Non zero DeltaQP[nRepack] are ignored if nRepack > maxNumRePak.
+If repacking feature is on ( maxFrameSize & maxNumRePak are not zero), it is calculated by encoder.
+`NumExtParam`, `ExtParam` | Reserved for future extension

 **Change History**

 This structure is available since SDK API 1.24.
+The SDK API 1.29 adds `MaxFrameSize` , `MaxNumRePak`, `DeltaQP`, `InitialCpbRemovalDelay`, `InitialCpbRemovalOffset`, `NumExtParam` and `ExtParam` fields

 ## <a id='mfxBRCFrameStatus'>mfxBRCFrameStatus</a>